BCIT-203/COMM-2216-User-Documentation-Assignment/docs/index.md

 | `git reset --hard HEAD` | Discard all uncommitted changes and reset to the last commit. |

 By using Git, you'll be able to track your progress, collaborate effectively with your team, and ensure that your project is always in a stable state.
 Happy coding!

+## Notes and Warning Messages

+Throughout the document, you will come across two types of message blocks that provide relevant information: one for warnings and one for notes.

+#### Notes

+- Contains relevent information that you should take note of.

+#### Caution

+- Contains relevent warnings that should warn you.